HubSpot/BuckyClient/README.md

 #### Sending Page Performance

 Modern browsers log a bunch of page performance data, bucky includes a method for writing all of this in one go.
 It won't do anything on browsers which don't support the performance.timing api.
-Call it whenver, it will bind an event if the data isn't ready yet.
+Call it whenever, it will bind an event if the data isn't ready yet.

 ```coffeescript